 If on-demand P2P routing is enabled, each device generates a P2P sequence number (PSN), incremented before the transmission of a P2P-RQ IE or a P2P-RP IE as the original source device.

 Modify the last sentence of the first paragraph of clause 5.2 as follows:

-The LSN and the SRA SN (if used) are permitted to roll over.
+The LSN, the SRA SN and the PSN (if used) are permitted to roll over.

 Modify clause 5.2.7 as follows: